A TO Z TERMINOLOGY

 Coating Concentricity – Refers to equal coating thickness on the core wire/rod.

-Coefficient of Friction – A value used in engineering calculations which is an indicator of the ability of one material to slide on another.
+Coefficient of Friction – A value used in engineering calculations that is an indicator of the ability of one material to slide on another.
 A low coefficient of friction indicates a low rate of wear between sliding surfaces.

-Cold Drawing – Reducing the cross-section of a metal by pulling it through a die while its temperature is below the re-crystallization temperature.
+Cold Drawing – Reducing the cross-section of metal by pulling it through a die while its temperature is below the re-crystallization temperature.

 Cold Rolling – Reducing the cross-section of a metal by means of a rolling mill while the metal is cold or below its re-crystallization temperature.

-Cold Working – The permanent deformation or crystal distortion of a metal below its lowest temperature of re-crystallization, resulting in work hardening.
+Cold Working – The permanent deformation or crystal distortion of a metal below its lowest temperature of recrystallization, resulting in work hardening.